fusionjs/fusion-core/README.md

     - `properties: Object` - is merged to the error object
   - `respond: boolean` - set to true to bypass Koa's built-in response handling.
 You should not use this flag.

-Additionally, when server-side rendering a page, FusionJS sets `ctx.body` to an object with the following properties:
+Additionally, when server-side rendering a page, FusionJS sets `ctx.template` to an object with the following properties:

 - `ctx: Object`
-  - `body: Object`
+  - `template: Object`
     - `htmlAttrs: Object` - attributes for the `<html>` tag.
 For example `{lang: 'en-US'}` turns into `<html lang="en-US">`.
 Default: empty object
     - `title: string` - The content for the `<title>` tag.
 Default: empty string
     - `head: Array` - A list of [sanitized HTML strings](#html-sanitization).
 Default: empty array